January 12, 2018

 All successful projects hinge on the development of a strategic approach.
 So, naturally, a preliminary discovery and strategic planning phase would come first.
-However, this post is in regards to ‘Strategy First’ within the context of accurately scoping projects and forming expectations.
+So why have we always scoped before developing a strategy?

 The Old Way

 Shortly after celebrating a new client relationship, we’d schedule the project kickoff workshop.
 Inevitably, there would be some new parties sitting at the table – sometimes even executive-level parties.
 By the end of the kickoff, a whole host of new ideas and client requests would emerge.
-This is perfectly normal and to be expected by the brainstormy, collaborative nature of a Project Discovery Workshop.
+This is perfectly normal and to be expected in the brainstormy, collaborative setting of that type of workshop.

-However, what it does is deem the previously agreed upon SOW irrelevant.
-The schedule changes, the required man-hours change, and ultimately, the budget also changes.
+But sometimes it made the previously agreed upon scope of work irrelevant.
+The schedule might change, the required hours might change, and ultimately, the budget also changed too.
 Many clients were very cooperative in this part of the process, however others would bristle at the thought of their project not only taking longer than originally promised, but costing MORE to boot!

 The Solution?
 Strategy First.

 Today, in our efforts to avoid some of the pitfalls of inaccurate project scoping, we’ve adopted a Strategy First pricing approach.
 In short, we provide prospective clients with a fixed price for the strategic discovery phases, as well as a ballpark range for execution phases (design, development, launch, and maintenance).

 This approach is NOT paid discovery, which most clients shy away from, for good reason.
 Rather, at the end of the initial SOW, clients will receive some or all of the following deliverables: